USFWS/ak-md-profiles/README.md

   1. Goto Settings/Profiles/Validation
   1. Select "Add Schema"
-  1. Enter URL to the schema root (e.g. https://raw.githubusercontent.com/adiwg/mdJson-schemas/master/schema/schema.json)
+  1. Enter URL to the schema root
   1. Enteer a Title, Description and Type
   1. Select schema "type"
   1. Select "Save Schema".
 You should receive a notification that the profile has been downloaded.